TonyPhipps/Games/Magic/cardconjurer.md

 - copy the link to the image
 - Navigate to Art
 - Paste the link in "via URL" text box
-- Navigate to Frame
-- In the first dropdown, select 1/8th Inch Margin
-- In the dropdown to the right,
 - Navigate to Art
 - Fix whatever needs adjusted